colourisgood/colourisgood.github.io/faq.markdown

 **Do you take returns and/or exchanges?**
 All orders are **final sale**, and we cannot issue exchanges or refunds.

+**What if I entered my address worng, can I get a refund?**
+As an independent artist sadly I can not afford to issue refunds and cannot take responsibility for addresses that have been entered incorrectly.
+However, if you realize that you've entered the wrong address, please email us ASAP and we will do our best to rectify the error if we can.

 **What are the methods of payment?**
 Currently we are only accepting payment via **PAYPAL**, and is the only option available at checkout.
 You do not need a PAYPAL account to pay via PAYPAL, PAYPAL allows you to pay as a guest with a credit or debit card.